GatoGraphQL/GatoGraphQL/docs/development-environment.md

 2. The generated configuration, which maps the component model to queries (when module [Configuration Cache](../layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/en/modules/configuration-cache.md) is enabled)
 3. The calculated GraphQL schema (when module [Schema Cache](../layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/en/modules/schema-cache.md) is enabled)

-When developing, we must either disable the global caching, or purge the cache after doing some change, to test the updated code.
+When developing, we must either disable the caching, or purge the cache after doing some change, to test the updated code.

 ### Enable/disable caching